aivarsk/aivarsk.github.io/_posts/2025-12-07-tigerbeetle-blob-storage.md

 ```

 Because TigerBeetle uses double-entry bookkeeping, I will transfer all bytes from a system file “.” (debit side) to the desired file (credit side).
+Which is extremely useful for audit purposes to verify that `debits_posted` on the system file Account is the same as `credits_posted` on all file Account records.

 As for getting data out of TigerBeetle, I can retrieve all credit Transfers for the specific Account.
-They are always correctly ordered by the `timestamp` field as [guaranteed by the TigerBeetle](https://docs.tigerbeetle.com/coding/time/#timestamps-are-totally-ordered)
+They are always correctly ordered by the `timestamp` field as [guaranteed by the TigerBeetle.](https://docs.tigerbeetle.com/coding/time/#timestamps-are-totally-ordered)

 ```python